27 Best Things To Do In Montevideo

 Pass by Plaza Indipendencia

-One of the first things to do in Montevideo is visiting Plaza Indipendencia.
+One of the best things to do in Montevideo Uruguay is visit Plaza Indipendencia.
 This is the most important square in Montevideo and the easiest place to start exploring the city.
-Located at the center of the square there’s Artigas Mausoleum, a monument surmounted by a massive statue representing the hero of Uruguayan independence.
+Located at the center of the square is the Artigas Mausoleum, a monument surmounted by a massive statue representing the hero of Uruguayan independence.

 Admire Palacio Salvo